 Wells Fargo & Co.
-(WFC)’s role in helping to finance the $23 billion purchase of H.J.
+(WFC:US)’s role in helping to finance the $23 billion purchase of H.J.
 Heinz Co.
-(HNZ) hurts its credit profile because it shows the risk of the lender’s push into investment banking, Moody’s Investors Service Inc. said.
+(HNZ:US) hurts its credit profile because it shows the risk of the lender’s push into investment banking, Moody’s Investors Service Inc. said.

 The Heinz deal may indicate that Wells Fargo, seeking to expand its securities unit, is willing to offer larger loans to win more profitable advisory fees, Moody’s analysts led by Allen Tischler wrote in the report.
 Clients often demand debt financing before signing banks up as advisers, Moody’s said.

 “It is often this desire to win the coveted advisory business that leads to underwriting commitments larger than those in which a bank might ordinarily engage,” Moody’s said.
 There’s a risk the bank can’t unload the debt after taking it onto the balance sheet, the ratings firm said, adding that it doesn’t expect that to be the case.

 Wells Fargo Chief Executive Officer John Stumpf, 59, is bolstering the San Francisco-based bank’s securities business as he looks to boost revenue beyond traditional lending.
 In December, the lender moved the first of 900 traders and salespeople into a newly built trading floor in Charlotte, North Carolina, as it expands bond trading.
 The bank ranked fourth last year in U.S. syndicated loans, and places the same this year, according to data compiled by Bloomberg.